SkittleBomb/terraform-azurerm-avm-res-sql-server/README.md

 ### <a name="input_database_extended_auditing_policy"></a> [database\_extended\_auditing\_policy](#input\_database\_extended\_auditing\_policy)

 Description: Configuration for the SQL Database extended auditing policy.
 This includes the following attributes:
-- database\_id: (Required) The ID of the SQL database to set the extended auditing policy.
-Changing this forces a new resource to be created.
 - enabled: (Optional) Whether to enable the extended auditing policy.
 Possible values are true and false.
 Defaults to true.
 If enabled is true, storage\_endpoint or log\_monitoring\_enabled are required.
 - storage\_endpoint: (Optional) The blob storage endpoint (e.g. https://example.blob.core.windows.net).
 This blob storage will hold all extended auditing logs.
 - retention\_in\_days: (Optional) The number of days to retain logs for in the storage account.
 Defaults to 0.